Princess Wanda: Cultural influences

-Antonín Dvořák composed the fifth of his 11 operas, the tragedy Vanda around this episode in Polish history legends.
+Antonín Dvořák composed the fifth of his 11 operas, the tragedy Vanda around this episode in Polish legends.
 Writing in 1875, he cast the story as a struggle between the pagan West Slavs and the Christian Teutons.

 In 1890, a statue designed by the Polish artist Jan Matejko depicting an eagle turning to the west was mounted on top of the mound.
-On the base of the statue the inscription WANDA was carved, together with two swords and a distaff.
+On the base of the statue, the inscription WANDA was carved, together with two swords and a distaff.